Types of Brain Tumors – Very Different Outcomes

 Glioblastomas are very aggressive tumors in that they grow rapidly and tend to spread.
 Other primary brain tumors in adults are rare and include ependymomas, craniopharyngiomas, pituitary tumors, primary lymphoma of the brain, pineal gland tumors, and primary germ cell tumors of the brain.

 A Benign Tumor with Serious Consequences

 Knowing the type of brain tumor that one has directs the type of treatments that are used and also the likely outcome.
-Other factors that determine outcome include location of the tumor(s), its shape (it is round or does it have finger-like processes that would make surgery more difficult?) and its overall size.
-In recent years, great advances have been made in treating all types of brain tumors and the chance of cure is coming to thousands those who would have otherwise suffered a devastating disease.
+Other factors that determine the outcome include the location of the tumor(s), its shape (it is round, or does it have finger-like processes that would make surgery more difficult?), and its overall size.
+In recent years, great advances have been made in treating all types of brain tumors and the chance of cure is coming to thousands of those who would have otherwise suffered a devastating disease.